 May 29th, 2016

 Today marked our annual Corpus Christi procession with St. Mary of Perpetual Help Parish.
 The weather was beautiful, and the liturgy stunning – it was nice to see new and old faces this year, not to mention the large attendance.
-Afterward the monks hosted a small reception in Oblate Hall.
+Afterward, the monks hosted a small reception in Oblate Hall.

 May 14th, 2016

-This May, we hosted our annual Donor Dinner in thanksgiving for the continual generosity of our benefactors.
+This May, we hosted our annual Donor Dinner in thanksgiving for the continuing generosity of our benefactors.
 We began the evening with Solemn Vespers with the Chicago Men’s A Capella, for the Solemnity of Pentecost in honor of the memory of † Dr. Matthew Geiger.
 Vespers was followed by a formal meal of Hungarian cuisine – prepared by the monks themselves!